coupergateway/couper/docs/website/content/2.configuration/4.block/backend_tls.md

 ### mTLS

 Additionally the `client_certificate`(or `client_certificate_file`) and `client_private_key` (or `client_private_key_file`)
-attributes allow the backend to present those ones during a TLS handshake to an origin which requires them due to an mTLS setup.
+attributes allow the backend to present certificate and key during a TLS handshake to an origin which requires them due to an mTLS setup.

 ::attributes
 ---